Álvaro Cortés

-Álvaro Cortés Moyano (born 17 March 2005) is a Spanish professional footballer who plays as a centre-back for and captains Segunda Federación team Barcelona Atlètic.
+Álvaro Cortés Moyano (born 17 March 2005) is a Spanish professional footballer who plays as a centre-back for Belgian Pro League team Antwerp.

 Club career

 A youth product of his local club Real Zaragoza since just before he turned 5, Cortés was promoted to their U19 team at the age of 15.
 He moved to the youth academy of Barcelona in 2021 on a free transfer.
 He spent the 2022–23 season on loan with the U19s of Damm and was promoted to Barcelona Atlètic on his return in the summer of 2023.
 On 27 June 2024, he extended his contract with Barcelona Atlètic until 2026.
 On 11 November 2024, he made the matchday squad for the first time for the senior Barcelona team in a La Liga match against Celta de Vigo.
+On 10 May 2026, he won his first title with the senior team after a 2-0 win against Real Madrid.

+Cortés made his debut for Barcelona's senior team on 13 May 2026 in a La Liga match against Deportivo Alavés, starting the game.

+On 1 September 2026, Cortés joined Belgian Pro League club Antwerp on a four-year contract.

 International career

 Cortés is a youth international for Spain, having played up to the Spain U19s.
 He had to pull out of a set of U19 matches in October 2023 due to a knee injury.

 On 27 September 2025, Cortés was called up to the Spain U20 squad for the 2025 FIFA U-20 World Cup in Chile as an injury replacement for Jon Martín.